Five key F1 questions to be answered during the summer break

 When will Mercedes announce Andrea Kimi Antonelli as Lewis Hamilton's replacement?

-In truth the young Italian has always been the favourite for the seat – links to the likes of Sainz, Fernando Alonso and even Verstappen were arguably fleeting and unlikely to ever come to fruition for various reasons.
+In truth, the young Italian has always been the favorite for the seat – links to the likes of Sainz, Fernando Alonso and even Verstappen were fleeting and unlikely to ever come to fruition for various reasons.

-It is surely a matter of when rather than if, then, the protege is confirmed as the seven-time world champion’s replacement.

 Will Alpine confirm Mercedes customer deal?